paulojblack/pauloblackcom/src/markdown/20230617-medieval-jaunt-book-recs.md

-I'd like to write more about these individually, and I hopefully will, but for the time being I want to recommend this trio that between them covers the entirety of the middle ages.
+I'd like to write more about these individually, and I hopefully will, but for the time being I want to recommend this trio that between them has something for every period of the Middle Ages

 ### Early Middle Ages
 As a book recommendation, The Early Middle Ages is sort of cheating as it's a Great Courses lecture series by Philip Daileader, a professor at my alma mater